 Taxes are a significant risk.
 Usually people have their retirement assets either in only pre-tax 401(k) or brokerage accounts, both of which are subject to taxes when money is taken out.
 In the case of a 401(k), you owe income taxes on the money.
 For brokerage accounts, you must pay capital gains tax.
 It pays to consider the tax consequences of any retirement strategy, and cash value life insurance can be a tax-advantaged tool that provides a source of tax-free cash during retirement.

 Longevity is another significant risk that many people overlook.
 People are living longer than ever, and a couple aged 65 has a 43 percent chance of at least one of them living to the age of 95.
 Retirement planning should hedge against the risk of outliving your money.

 Healthcare costs are continuing to increase.
 Yes, Medicare covers a lot of medical costs, but it doesn’t cover everything, so you should consider supplemental insurance to cover those expenses.
 Medicare also doesn’t cover long-term nursing care, so that should also be figured into retirement planning.

 There are a lot of moving parts to a good retirement plan, and every situation is different.
 If you’ve started saving for your retirement, that is great, but there is more to this than just save, save, save.
-Take some time to talk to a financial adviser about how you can avoid many of the common mistakes that people make in planning for retirement.
+Take some time to talk to a financial professional about how you can avoid many of the common mistakes that people make in planning for retirement.